 Please click on the following tabs for more information.

 Port Angeles is home to a very unique environment with the majestic Olympic Mountains nestled alongside the Strait of Juan de Fuca.
 Many mountain-fed streams run right through our city as they make their way to the Strait, picking up pollution from our storm drains in the process.
 As a result, stormwater pollution has become a serious problem for both the wildlife and citizens that use these waterways for fishing, boating, and swimming.
-This beautifully drawn flier explores sources of local water pollution and offers ways for eliminating the pollution from our streams and waterways.
+This beautifully drawn flier (PDF) explores sources of local water pollution and offers ways for eliminating the pollution from our streams and waterways.
 Feel free to print it out and post it in your business.

-This brochure answers the most basic questions about your waste.
+This brochure (PDF) answers the most basic questions about your waste.
 How do I know if my waste is hazardous?
 How do I handle hazardous waste?
 Will I be regulated?
 Do I need to file any special documentation with the government?
 Where do I go for help?

 Do you run a maintenance shop?
 Auto body shop?
 Auto repair shop?
-If so, this is the guide for you.
+If so, this is the guide (PDF) for you.
 It discusses proper waste management for common shop items such as aerosol cans, antifreeze, used oil, towels and rags, batteries, waste storage regulations and more.

 Port Angeles has a big grease problem.
 Fats, oils, and grease (FOG) are clogging the City's sewers and costing us all a lot of money each year to respond to and clear these grease-clogged pipes.
 FOG waste from cooking and cleaning equipment hardens and builds up inside our drain and sewer pipes, constricting water flow the way cholesterol affects blood flow in arteries.
 In 2010, the City adopted a FOG control ordinance to address these problems.
-This document clearly states the steps restaurants must take to be in compliance with local laws and help reduce grease clogged sewers.
+This document (PDF) clearly states the steps restaurants must take to be in compliance with local laws and help reduce grease clogged sewers.

 Pollution prevention can save money on the costs involved in an industrial production process, as well as provide new sources of revenue.
 Many pollution prevention opportunities cost very little to carry out, and can be quite profitable, while others must be analyzed carefully to weigh their profitability.
-This analysis involves identifying all the major costs involved in a current process and possible pollution prevention alternatives, and then comparing the costs and savings.
+This analysis (PDF) involves identifying all the major costs involved in a current process and possible pollution prevention alternatives, and then comparing the costs and savings.